schafik/schafik.github.io/index.md

 In particular, I study the role of these organizations in delivering services to, taking on societal challenges for, and shaping the business and wider socio-economic environment of their communities.
 My approach to research is interdisciplinary, combining organisational theory, comparative management and administration, innovation policy, and (uneven) development.
 I have a strong interest in qualitative, specifically field-based research methods (currently organising my [fieldwork photos]).

-I hold a Ph.D. in Public Administration and M.A. in Technology Governance from the [Nurkse Department of Innovation and Governance] at Tallinn University of Technology, and a B.A. in International Relations and Near Eastern Languages and Civilizations from the University of Pennsylvania.
+I pursued my graduate studies (Ph.D. and M.A.) in Comparative Administration and Technology Governance from the [Nurkse Department of Innovation and Governance] at Tallinn University of Technology.
+I hold a B.A. in International Relations and Near Eastern Languages and Civilizations from the University of Pennsylvania.
 Prior to joining UCL, I was Lab Manager of the [Center for Decision Sciences] at Columbia Business School.

 Thanks for visiting!